Automattic/legalmattic/User-Guidelines.md

 **Intellectual property infringement.**

 WordPress.com is a publishing, rather than a file sharing platform, so we recognize that copyrighted materials are often used in [fair use](http://en.support.wordpress.com/fair-use/) context.
 We strongly support this and urge copyright holders to take this into consideration before submitting complaints.
-If you're not sure, a good rule of thumb is to always ask the rights holder for permission before republishing their content.
+If you're not sure, the golden rule is to always ask the rights holder for permission before republishing their content.

 **Pornography.**